alburdette619/vscode-docthis-core/README.md

 [![Build Status](https://travis-ci.org/alburdette619/vscode-docthis-core.svg?branch=master)](https://travis-ci.org/alburdette619/vscode-docthis-core)

 "Document This Core" is a Visual Studio Code extension that automatically generates detailed [docs-core](https://github.com/tjbenton/docs) comments for both TypeScript and JavaScript files.
-It is based on ["Document This"](https://github.com/joelday/vscode-docthis) by @joelday and altered to use triple forward-slash style comments.
+It is based on ["Document This"](https://github.com/joelday/vscode-docthis) by [joelday](https://github.com/joelday) and altered to use triple forward-slash style comments.

 ## Tags